Rustring/SampleProgramCPlusPlus/README.md

 Simple C++ program to find area of circle

 # How to Use
-Download the latest Releases section adru the program through a terminal
+Download the latest releases section adru the program through a terminal